What are the biggest problems with online home listings?

-We’ve all been (virtually) there – you’re about to click purchase on a product you found online, and you pause.
-You think to yourself, “That’s an amazingly low price for something that looks really nice.”
-You decide to search for a review of the company before handing over your credit card information.
-And you find out that you almost paid your hard-earned money for a rip-off.
+So you decide to search for a review of the company before handing over your credit card information.
+And you find out that you almost paid for a ripoff.

-That’s the hazard associated with ecommerce.
+That’s the hazard associated with e-commerce.
 It’s why the internet has forced us to become savvy shoppers to protect ourselves from scammers.
-And as more and more of our economic life migrates online, that’s become true when buying big-ticket items, not just your fake “high-end luxury” goods.
+And as more of our economic life migrates online, that’s become true when buying big-ticket items as well.

 Home searching savvy